Pelargonium: Scented leaf pelargoniums

 Other than being grown for their beauty, species such as P. graveolens are important in the perfume industry and are cultivated and distilled for their scents.
 Although scented pelargoniums exist which have smells of citrus, mint, pine, spices or various fruits, the varieties with rose scents are most commercially important.
 Pelargonium distillates and absolutes, commonly known as "scented geranium oil" are sometimes used to supplement or adulterate expensive rose oils.
 The oils of the scented pelargoniums contain citronellol, geraniol, eugenol, alpha-pinene and many other compounds.
 The edible leaves and flowers are also used as a flavouring in desserts, cakes, jellies and teas.
 Scented-leafed pelargoniums can be used to flavor jellies, cakes, butters, ice cream, iced tea and other dishes, The rose-, lemon- and peppermint-scents are most commonly used.
 Also used are those with hints of peach, cinnamon and orange.
 Commonly used lemon-scented culinary species include P. crispum and P. citronellum.
 Rose-scenteds include P. graveolens and members of the P. graveolens cultivar group.
-Other species and cultivars with culinary use include the lime-scented P. ‘Lime’, the lemon balm-scented P. ‘Lemon Balm’, the strawberry-lemon-scented P. ‘Lady Scarborough’ and the peppermint-scented P. tomentosum.
+Other species and cultivars with culinary use include the lime-scented P. ‘Lime’, the lemon balm-scented P. 'Lemon Balm', the strawberry-lemon-scented P. ‘Lady Scarborough’ and the peppermint-scented P. tomentosum.
 Scented leaf pelargoniums have also been historically used as toilet paper by fishermen in remote places, such as the Minquiers.

 Herbal medicine

 In herbal medicine, Pelargonium has been used for intestinal problems, wounds and respiratory ailments, but Pelargonium species have also been used for fevers, kidney complaints and other conditions.
-Geranium (Pelargonium) oil is considered a relaxant in aromatherapy, and in recent years, respiratory/cold remedies made from P. sidoides and P. reniforme have been sold in Europe and the United States.
+Geranium (Pelargonium) oil is considered a relaxant in aromatherapy, and in recent years, respiratory/cold remedies made from P. sidoides and P. reniforme have been sold in Europe and the US.
 P. sidoides along with Echinacea is used for bronchitis.
 P. odoratissimum is used for its astringent, tonic and antiseptic effects.
 It is used internally for debility, gastroenteritis, and hemorrhage and externally for skin complaints, injuries, and neuralgia and throat infections.
 The essential oil is used in aromatherapy.